Global stocks, sterling surge as Brexit momentum weakens in polls

 NEW YORK Global stock indexes jumped on Monday and sterling posted its strongest gain since 2008 after polls showed support for Britain staying in the EU strengthened before Thursday's referendum.

 At the start of what could be a frenetic weak for global markets, safe-haven assets such as government bonds and gold retreated.
-Monday's surge in equities helped Wall Street recover from losses last week, when the chances of the United Kingdom exiting the EU, or "Brexit," appeared to be growing.
+Monday's surge in equities saw Wall Street recover losses from last week, when the chances of the United Kingdom exiting the EU, or "Brexit", appeared to be growing.

 The surge in sterling, which rose more than 2 percent against the dollar, coincided with a broad retreat in the greenback as several polls showed the "Leave" campaign weakening.
 Markets will likely remain volatile and headline-driven in the run-up to the vote, which appears too close to call.